rodrigoflores/dotfiles/README.md

 # Rodrigo Flores dotfiles #

 Clone and then run ./install.sh.
 Simple as that, huh ?
-But not done yet!